-The University’s Winter Degree Ceremonies will take place from Tuesday 22 to Thursday 24 January 2012.The Winter Ceremonies are a celebration of our students' successes and achievements, whilst four distinguished men and women will also receive honorary degrees.
+The University’s Winter Degree Ceremonies will take place from Wednesday 22 to Friday 24 January 2013.The Winter Ceremonies are a celebration of our students' successes and achievements and, with six ceremonies throughout the week, will see many students graduating from the University.